“My soul melts away for sorrow; strengthen me according to your word!” Psalms 119:28

 As it turns out, sorrow—or a melting soul—responds quite well to the truth of God’s Word.
 At times, I found myself being buried by overwhelming sadness.
 My soul was melting, and I was experiencing a sorrow that could not be compared to any sorrow I’d ever experienced.

-I love the song, Nailed to the Cross, by Rend Collective.
-The following lyrics have been instructive and helpful for me as I mourn with hope:
+I love the following lyrics in a Rend Collective song.
+They have been instructive and helpful for me as I mourn with hope:

 If I need to preach the gospel to myself when I have regrets or when I’m attacked by our enemy, I most assuredly need to preach the gospel to myself when my soul is melting in sorrow.